A Nature Recovery Network

 Biodiversity Opportunity Areas

-In Surrey we are focusing on three key areas across the county called Biodiversity Opportunity Areas (BOAs), to maximising our impact on the ground.
+In Surrey we are focusing on key areas across the county called Biodiversity Opportunity Areas (BOAs), to maximising our impact on the ground.
 This means working together with other organisations and communities to restore large areas of habitat.

 More about BOAs